Mikaela/shell-things/etc/systemd/resolved.conf.d/README.md

 - `dot-*.conf` - configuration to use the DNS provider with DNS-over-TLS.
 If captive portals are a concern, `DNSOverTLS=opportunistic`.
 At least one of these should be used in addition to `00-defaults.conf`
+- `nordvpn.conf` - includes NordVPN's resolver addresses for hosts using it
 - `README.md` - you are reading it right now.

 ## General commentary